danvk/crosswalk/README.md

 - You define your API using TypeScript types.
 - The typed router will give you:
-  - Type API implementations (for your server)
+  - Type-safe API implementations (for your server)
+  - Type-safe API requests (for your client code)
-  - Runtime request validation (also server, using ajv and typescript-json-schema)
+  - Runtime request validation (for your server, using ajv and typescript-json-schema)
-  - Type safe API requests (for your client code)
+  - Interactive API documentation (via swagger-ui-express)

 Requirements: